-The site of All Nations’ current building, at Robie and Charles streets, is occupied by a previous church building.
+In the map, the current site of All Nations Church, at Robie and Charles streets is occupied by a previous church building.

 Click below to enlarge the view (the + and – buttons on the left side of the map allow you to zoom in and out).